Frequently asked questions

 Collection program questions

-• You must become a Pact member to launch a collection program.
+• Collection program costs are separate from membership dues.
+You must become a Pact member to launch a collection program.
 The cost varies based on company size and program type.
 As a mission-based nonprofit organization, we work really hard to keep costs down and make our programs attainable for companies of all sizes.
-Additionally, the more members that join Pact, the more the costs will come down.

 Learn more about collection programs here.